SAISA

-The South Asian Inter-Scholastic Association (better known as SAISA) brings together 11 top international schools from across the Indian subcontinent region to compete against one another in sports, music and other extracurricular activities.
+The South Asian Inter-Scholastic Association (better known as SAISA), brings top 10 international schools from across the Indian subcontinent region together to compete against one another in sports, music, and other extracurricular activities.
 It is comparable to other regional networks of international schools, such as the Interscholastic Association of Southeast Asian Schools (IASAS), operating in Southeast Asia.

-SAISA events enable students to represent their schools, visit other international schools in the region, and to sample and experience homestays with other families.
+SAISA events enable students to represent their schools, visit other international schools in the region, sample and experience homestays with other families.
 The event participants must comply to a strict code of conduct.

 Purpose

 The purpose of SAISA is to promote and coordinate regional professional development activities, academic and cultural festivals, athletic tournaments, and other events deemed appropriate by the member schools.

-As educators committed to the ideal of realising the full potential of each student, we believe the fundamental aim of SAISA is to promote the values of collaboration, creativity, sportsmanship, and fair and ethical competition.
+As educators committed to the ideal of realizing the full potential of each student, we believe the fundamental aim of SAISA is to promote the values of collaboration, creativity, sportsmanship, fair and ethical competition.

 While acknowledging the notion of ‘winning’ in sporting events and other competitions, a recognition more critical is that students come together to participate in various activities in the truest spirit of cooperation and competition, and develop physically, emotionally, creatively and intellectually through the sporting, academic and artistic experiences themselves.

-To ensure its realisation in each SAISA event, the above aim is to be included in the correspondence between each school, its students and parents.
+To ensure its realization in each SAISA event, the above aims is to be included in the correspondence between each school, its students and parents.

 International School of Islamabad (ISI - now ISOI), Lahore American School (LAS), Karachi American School (KAS), Murree Christian School (MCS) and the American International School of Kabul (AISK) came together to become the South Asia Inter-Schools Association (SAISA).
 This was a way for the schools to give their students a cross cultural opportunity, to play competitive sports and make new friends.

 The schools annually arranged sporting, cultural and academic events.
 These included flag football, basketball, field hockey and soccer; track & field, swimming, tennis, badminton and table tennis.
 Cultural events consisted of drama, with each school performing a one-act play, music, and art.
 Academically, College Bowl, debate and chess also featured.
 Small schools like MCS typically closed down for a week in order to participate in multiple events.
 These events were all held on the same week, not spread out over the year as they are currently.
 Later, other international schools around South Asia began to join the organization.
 The American Embassy School (AES) Delhi joined SAISA after the Soviet invasion of Afghanistan in 1979, which also ended Kabul’s involvement in SAISA.